Nintendo Switch – Impressions Of Nintendo’s Newest Console [Opinion]

 There are also other questions which still remain to be answered: How will Nintendo’s online service work?
 How much will it cost?
 Will it be stable?
 Nintendo has yet to prove it can provide a service worth consumer’s paying for it – and I think they know this.
 This is why currently all Switch owners have a free trial of the service until Fall 2017.
 Nintendo plans on unveiling more in the coming months, but it will take some time for the more lukewarm Nintendo fans to embrace the Switch’s online platform, especially when gaming online on PC is still free, and even paid services like Xbox Live and PlayStation Network, while showing stability issues frequently, are well established.

 What the Nintendo Switch has going for it, though, is likely one of the most important aspects of gaming today: its games are just plain fun.
-While many of the games are re-releases or multiple platform games like Has Been Heroes or I Am Setsuna, the flagship titles people will buy the system for, such as Breath of the Wild, or Mario Kart 8 are compelling and addicting.
+While many of the games are re-releases or multiple platform games like Has Been Heroes or I Am Setsuna, the flagship titles people will buy the system for, such as Breath of the Wild or Mario Kart 8, are compelling and addicting.
 Zelda really pushes the boundaries of game design and world interaction for the better.
 Mario Kart 8 has got to be hands down the most stable and competent game I’ve played on any of the major three console platforms since 2013.
 It’s beautiful to see in action and the game’s performance is absolutely rock solid – both docked and on the go.

 And that aspect – the fluidity of the experience no matter how you choose to play – will define this system going forward.
-Nintendo will have to ensure that the experiences of their major titles, as well as third party games, is the same regardless of how you’re choosing to play.
+Nintendo will have to ensure that the experiences of their major titles, as well as third party games, are the same regardless of how you’re choosing to play.
 Consumers cannot be artificially gimped because they prefer the handheld experience versus the docked one.
 And from personal experience, I can say so far they have the formula down.
-While flying over the North Atlantic, I played a console-version of Zelda on the style of device I never thought possible, at least at the quality level I enjoyed the game.
+While flying over the North Atlantic, I played a console version of Zelda on the style of device I never thought possible, at least at the quality level I enjoyed the game.
 I’ve raced as Pink Gold Peach while watching real cars whiz down the busy streets of Las Vegas.
 No other gaming system has given me that type of freedom before – not even the standard handhelds of today.
-With the Switch I don’t feel as though I’m sacrificing quality for mobility.
+With the Switch, I don’t feel as though I’m sacrificing quality for mobility.
 I get console quality – yet on the go.

 Nintendo’s Switch has a long way to go to prove it can last in the console space moving forward, but the early signs are showing it has real promise.